 My mom and her sisters had prolapse; can I do anything to prevent it happening to me?

 We cannot change our genetics, age, or number of vaginal births!
 Sadly there are not many scientific studies testing different forms of POP prevention.
-The strategies for prevention that are most often suggested i
+The strategies for prevention that are most often suggested include:

 - Kegel exercises up to four times daily.
 The hope is that by strengthening muscles in the pelvic floor that those muscles can help delay, or reduce, the onset of prolapse.
 For information about how to do Kegels correctly check out this article: Kegel Exercises – Topic Overview